babakkarimib/perfectengine/README.md

 <br>

 <br>
-The next step will be to detect the surface angel based on the 3D position of the pixels around a pixel and then use it to detect and then use the reflection factor based on the angel of the camera and the light source to the surface.
+The next step will be to detect the surface angle based on the 3D position of the pixels around a pixel and then use it to detect and then use the reflection factor based on the angle of the camera and the light source to the surface.
 <br>
 <br>